abhishekprakash256/ML-Stack/Hands_on_mahine_learning/Notes/ch-4.md

 **Polynomial Regression**
 What if your data is actually more complex than a simple straight line?
 Surprisingly, you can actually use a linear model to fit nonlinear data.
 A simple way to do this is to add powers of each feature as new features, then train a linear model on this extended set of features.
 This technique is called Polynomial Regression.

+An important theoretical result of statistics and Machine Learning is the fact that a model’s generalization error can be expressed as the sum of three very different errors:
+Bias
+This part of the generalization error is due to wrong assumptions, such as assuming that the data is linear when it is actually quadratic.
+A high-bias model is most likely to underfit the training data.10
+Variance
+This part is due to the model’s excessive sensitivity to small variations in the training data.
+A model with many degrees of freedom (such as a high-degree polynomial model) is likely to have high variance, and thus to overfit the training data.

+**Irreducible error**
+**This part is due to the noisiness of the data itself.
+The only way to reduce this part of the error is to clean up the data (e.g., fix the data sources, such as broken**
+**sensors, or detect and remove outliers).**
+**Increasing a model’s complexity will typically increase its variance and reduce its bias.
+Conversely, reducing a model’s complexity increases its bias and reduces its variance.
+This is why it is called a tradeoff.**

+**Regularized Linear Models**
+As we saw in Chapters 1 and 2, a good way to reduce overfitting is to regularize the model (i.e., to constrain it): the fewer degrees of freedom it has, the harder it will be for it to overfit the data.
+For example, a simple way to regularize a polynomial model is to reduce the number of polynomial degrees.
+For a linear model, regularization is typically achieved by constraining the weights of the model.
+We will now look at Ridge Regression, Lasso Regression, and Elastic Net, which implement three different ways to constrain the weights.

+127